 - 1. A ruling or teaching elder in good standing within the local church and presbytery. - 2.
-A man with first-hand knowledge and experience with an RUF in his presbytery. - 3.
-A man with time to be involved as a committee member in order to: - prepare for regular meetings (at least 2 a year), - attend regular meetings, and - be involved in some aspect of RUF either through a campus or presbytery committee or through some special assignment from the GA RUF Committee. - 4.
-A man with the desire and motivation to learn about the needs and special challenges in campus ministry through the ministry of RUF. - 5.
-A man with a forward vision of how RUF can strengthen the church. - 6.
-A man who is committed to a biblical world life view and how that relates to the market place of ideas the college campus. - 7.
-A man who understands the uniqueness of Reformed theology and ecclesiology and how it drives the ministry of RUF. - 8.
-A man who wants to see students grow in grace, fellowship, and service. - 9.
-A man of spiritual maturity and depth.
-A man of consistent prayer and bible reading. - 10.
-A man who works well in a group to process important and sensitive information. - 11.
-A man who can listen as well as speak.
-A man who listens with an open mind to hear what others are saying, determining deep issues and processing this information quickly while keeping in mind the long-range good of the church. - 12.
-A man of trust.
-A person who trusts other committee members and staff. - 13.
-A man who understands the importance of reaching students on college campuses with the gospel.
+An individual with first-hand knowledge and experience with RUF in his presbytery. - 3.
+Has time to be involved as a committee member to: - prepare for regular meetings (at least two a year), - attend regular meetings, and - be involved in some aspect of RUF either through a campus or presbytery committee or through some particular assignment from the GA RUF Committee. - 4.
+Has the desire and motivation to learn about the needs and unique challenges in campus ministry through the ministry of RUF. - 5.
+Has a forward vision of how RUF can strengthen the church. - 6.
+Is committed to a biblical worldview and how that relates to the marketplace of ideas the college campus. - 7.
+Understands the uniqueness of Reformed theology and ecclesiology and how it drives the ministry of RUF. - 8.
+Wants to see students grow in grace, fellowship, and service. - 9.
+Has spiritual maturity and depth and strives to be committed to consistent prayer and bible reading. - 10.
+Works well in a group to process important and sensitive information. - 11.
+Can listen as well as speak.
+An individual who listens with an open mind to hear what others are saying, determining serious issues and processing this information quickly while keeping in mind the long-range good of the church. - 12.
+Actively seeks to cultivate trust with other committee members and staff. - 13.
+Understands the importance of reaching students on college campuses with the gospel. - 14.
+Demonstrates a willingness to give financially (as he is able) to support the work of RUF. - 15.
+Committed to connecting other potential supporters to RUF.